Ich habe die Datenschutzbestimmungen gelesen und stimme zu.

 3. REGISTRATION FOR THE “WILLKOMMEN IM STIFT” AND “AUSSTICH” WINERY NEWSPAPERS

 You can subscribe via our website either to our abbey newspaper “Willkommen im Stift” or to the newspaper of the winery “Ausstich”.
-The Chorherrenstift Klosterneuburg is responsible for sending out the monastery newspaper and the Weingut Stift Klosterneuburg GmbH is responsible for the newspaper “Ausstich”.
+The Chorherrenstift Klosterneuburg is responsible for sending out the abbey newspaper and the Weingut Stift Klosterneuburg GmbH is responsible for the newspaper “Ausstich”.
 Dispatch is free of charge.
 We have noted the successful registration in our customer database for verification purposes.

 When registering, it is mandatory to provide your first and last name, your address (street, postcode, city, country).
 You can enter your e-mail address and telephone number voluntarily.
 Your data will only be passed on to the contracted printing company for dispatch.
 We have concluded a contract with the printing company in accordance with Art.
 28 GDPR.